kennywang44/Theremin/README.md

 # Theremin
-Projects that have been done utilizing arduino
+Project that have been done utilizing arduino